 To apply for the entrepreneur stream 888 visa, the Applicant must have been in Australian and held a provisional 188 entrepreneur stream visa for at least 2 of the 4 years prior to applying.

 Applicants must be able to evidence the entrepreneurial activities undertaken in Australia and have a successful record associated with said activates by demonstrating two of the following; engaging in the employment of two or more Australian Citizens or Permanent Residents, having an annual turnover of AUD300,000, filing a provisional patent or acquiring a standard or innovation patent, entering into a partnership with a university or selling an entrepreneurial venture for AUD200,000.
 If an applicant cannot show two of the abovementioned outcomes they can have fulfilled one of these outcomes if they can show that they have achieved three of the following; that the applicant has been able to diversify their entrepreneurial activities into other business areas, receive a statement of success from a State or Territory Government, receive sponsorship from the corporate sector, start at least one other business or contribute to at least two other businesses, receive formal awards or recognition or raising or contributing to social capital.

-Health: Health examinations may be required to satisfy the health component, however most Applicants would have completed the health requirements for the subclass 188 visa and therefore may not be required to complete them again.
+Health: Health examinations may be required to satisfy the health component of a Business Innovation and Investment Visa Application, however most Applicants would have completed the health requirements for the subclass 188 visa and therefore may not be required to complete them again.

 Character: The DIBP may also require police clearances from every country that the Applicant has lived in for 12 months or more during the previous 10 years.

 Debt: The applicant must have no outstanding debt to the Australian government.
-If the Applicant is indebted to the government, this must be paid or payment plans must be in place prior to the visa being granted.
+If the Applicant of a Business Innovation and Investment Visa is indebted to the government, this must be paid or payment plans must be in place prior to the visa being granted.